alcortazzo/vktgbot/README.md

 * If id of the last post is larger than id from *last_known_id.txt* the bot will write a new id to file and call the function **sendPosts()**
  * sendPosts() checks post type and
    * if the post type is just text, it sends one text message to telegram
-   * if the post type is text with **one photo**, it sends message with photo to telegram
+   * if the post type is text with photos, it sends message with photos to telegram
-   * if the post type is text with **photos**, it sends two messages to telegram: text message + message with images
    * if the post type is text with **youtube (or vk) video**, it sends message with **video preview** to telegram (because vk_api does not support youtube video links)
    * if the post type is text with audio, it sends one text message without audio to telegram *(because vk_api [does not support](https://vk.com/dev/audio)  audio files)*
 * Then bot waits for the period set by the user and starts again